Muhammadhassan1226/Prometheus_Setup/README.md

+## To Clone this Branch use this command

+`git clone -b loki --single-branch https://github.com/Muhammadhassan1226/Prometheus_Setup.git`

 # Prometheus_Setup
 Stack for Montoring and Alerting
 Verify that Prometheus server was started via: http://localhost:9090 Check the status of scraping targets in Prometheus UI -> Status -> Targets